scar17off/drawzone/README.md

 - Real-time multiplayer drawing experience.
 - Chunk-based world system to manage different areas of the game world.
-- Default player ranks and permissions.
+- Player ranks and permissions.
-- Customizable world templates with a maximum player limit.
+- Customizable world templates.
 - WebSocket communication using Socket.IO for real-time updates.
 - Client-side camera controls for navigation.